shreya-marda/Flats-price-predictor/README.md

-# Project for predicting prices of flats
+# Project for predicting the prices of real-estate

 ### Problem statement